This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 Ex.
 Observing only one particle direction throughout the flow.

-The instantaneous picture of the position of all the particles at any instant of time is called a streak line.
+The instantaneous picture of the position of all the particles at any instant in time is called a streak line.

-It depends upon conservation of mass and it is defined as the mass flow rate at entering of the cross-section is equal to the mass flow rate at the exit.
+It depends upon the conservation of mass, and it is defined as the mass flow rate entering the cross-section being equal to the mass flow rate at the exit.

 A1V1 = A2V2

-It is defined as the ratio of Circulation to Area of Cross-section.
+It is defined as the ratio of Circulation to the Area of the Cross-section.

 Vorticity= Circulation / Area